xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-Columbia University.[^ln-titlelink] These courses were intended for humanities researchers with no previous programming experience who wanted to learn how programs work by writing a few simple, useful programs of their own.[^ln-courselink] The topics covered included working with files and folders at the command line, text-stream manipulation with GNU Bash, regular expressions, and Python basics like native data types, variables, functions, and control structures.
+Columbia University.[^ln-titlelink] These courses were intended for humanities researchers with no previous programming experience who wanted to learn how programs work by writing a few simple, useful programs of their own.[^ln-courselink] The syllabus was designed to foster a type of "digital literacy" that goes beyond using prepackaged tools and software and into the fundamental skills required to develop methods of one's own.
+To that end, the topics covered included working with files and folders at the command line, regular expressions, and Python basics like native data types, variables, functions, and control structures.
+Most humanists experience a certain amount of discomfort merely scanning a list of foundational concepts like this, but they can be taught quickly and to great effect.
 At the end of the DHSI course, our students worked on their own and in small groups to create a small web scraper, an "essay grader," a comma-separated value file manipulator, and a program that evaluates poetry based on its measure of similarity to Byron's.

 Our aim in this chapter is not to recapitulate the experience of teaching (we would not have the space to do it here, in any case), but to reveal some of the core principles that went into making the courses, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach to teaching programming in the humanities environment.

+We will elaborate these principles in three sections.
+"Critical Computing in the Humanities" describes the main principles of our critical computing philosophy, which are premised on extending rather than replacing the values of humanistic inquiry.
+In the second section, "Digital Humanities Core," these principles lead us to a list of core skills for the practicing digital humanist.
+We conclude with a section that details the "Three Locations of Computing" that are the most important sites of a digital humanist's work.

 [^ln-titlelink]: "Human(s|ists)" is actually a regular expression, a way to search text for specified patterns.
 In this case it picks out anything starting